What is IDV in Two Wheeler Insurance?

 What does IDV in two-wheeler insurance mean and how important is it?
 IDV full form in insurance is Insured Declared Value and the right IDV is crucial when purchasing two-wheeler insurance.
 Your two wheeler's IDV influences how much reimbursement you’ll get towards repair/replacement expenses incurred by you.Read more

-In other words, IDV in insurance means maximum sum assured fixed by the insurance company, to compensate the policyholder with, in case of theft of his/her two-wheeler or its total loss due to an accident.
-In layman’s language, IDV in insurance means the current market value of a two wheeler.
+In other words, IDV meaning in bike insurance is the maximum sum assured fixed by the insurance company, to compensate the policyholder with, in case of theft of his/her two-wheeler or its total loss due to an accident.
+In layman’s language, IDV in insurance means the current market value of a two-wheeler.

 IDV Calculator for Two Wheelers

 IDV calculator for two wheelers is one of the most useful and time-saving online calculator tools.
 IDV is based on the manufacturer’s listed selling price for the two-wheeler proposed for insurance either at the start of the insurance policy or during policy renewal as the case may be, and then adjusted for depreciation (indicated in the table below).With an IDV value calculator, you can determine the market value as well as the right premium amount for your bike insurance policy.Insurance and registration costs are excluded from the IDV.
 If insurance is required for accessories that are not factory-fitted, the IDV is separately calculated at an extra cost.

 Additionally, the IDV calculator for bike also helps in determining the right claim settlement amount in case the bike is damaged or stolen.

 Rate of Depreciation on Two Wheelers

 |Life of the Two-Wheeler||Depreciation % to Calculate IDV|